-Barefoot running is not a new fad although many runners are trying it for the first time.
+Barefoot running is not new, although many runners are trying it for the first time.
 It has been changing and evolving for the past 2 million years.
 In the days of the ape-man, we used to run just to survive and we did it barefoot or with minimal foot coverings.
 The design of our feet, which includes 20 muscles, 100 ligaments, 33 joints and 26 bones, makes us unique in nature.
 This complex system gives us the ability to move quickly and efficiently in an upright position defying gravity—unlike any other creature on earth.

 Until the 1970s, we continued to run in minimal shoes, running flats or bare feet.
 Then the cushioned running shoe with a thick heel was invented.
 Many believe that these shoes are the cause of a high percentage of runners getting injured each year -- up to 80 percent.

 The thick heel has changed the running foot strike of runners from a forefoot or mid-foot strike to a heel strike.
 As more and more evidence is gathered to support this theory, many have decided to go back to grass roots and run barefoot -- often with fewer injuries.

 Running barefoot is a more natural way of running.
 Runners receive biofeedback from their feet, increasing their ability to listen to their body and respond instinctively.
 It increases body awareness as runners focus more on how they run when their feet are less cushioned.

 Shoes on the other hand, de-sensitize the feet and runners become less aware of how they are moving.
 The densely padded heel elevates the foot and causes misalignment of the body, resulting in a bad running posture.
 Runners cannot utilize or strengthen their natural arches due to the thick arch support in these shoes.